kognise/obsidian-aviation/FAR/Volume 3/I Airports/0158 Passenger facility charges (pfc's).md

 ### §158.51   Remittance of PFC's.

 Passenger facility charges collected by carriers shall be remitted to the public agency on a monthly basis.
-PFC revenue recorded in the accounting system of the carrier, as set forth in §158.49 of this part, shall be remitted to the public agency no later than the last day of the following calendar month (or if that date falls on a weekend or holiday, the first business day thereafter).
+PFC revenue recorded in the accounting system of the carrier, as set forth in [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.49   Handling of PFC's.|§158.49]] of this part, shall be remitted to the public agency no later than the last day of the following calendar month (or if that date falls on a weekend or holiday, the first business day thereafter).

 ### §158.53   Collection compensation.